 - Once an entity is removed from the register on its dissolution, there is no legal entity capable of holding any general meetings (and any attempt to hold a general meetings would be a nullity), and there is no legal entity to which the constitution or rules of the former entity could apply (former rules might govern any unincorporated society that exists after dissolution).
 Further, the assets of the former entity cannot legally be used by any person until distributed under s 27(1) of the Incorporated Societies Act, or by High Court order under s 27 of the Charitable Trusts Act, and any other use after dissolution could result in action to recover assets effectively misappropriated.
 As the former entity no longer exists, anyone purporting to enter into any commitments on its behalf would be personally legally liable for any such commitments, including debts and other contractual obligations.

 Adequacy of the amendments

-While Parliament has brought the two statutes into closer alignment and effected some improvement in the process, much more could be done, as my next article will indicate.
+While Parliament has brought the two statutes into closer alignment and effected some improvement in the process, much more could be done, as the next article indicates.